MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

    > [!NOTE]
    > The **Status** column for any entries copied to a published site list will show **Addition pending**.
 If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.
 You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all the added entries that are pending publication.

-### Add a shared cookie to the site list
+### Add a shared session cookie to the site list

+> [!NOTE]
+> Persistent-cookies, which have been created with an `Expires-attribute`, can't be shared between Microsoft Edge and Internet Explorer.

-You can add individual shared cookies to any site list.
+You can add individual shared session cookies to any site list.
 After adding shared cookies to the list, you can use the predefined filters using the **Filter** button (next to the Search box) to view updates to the list.

 1. Go to the site list where you want to add a shared cookie.
 2. Select **Add a shared cookie**.